sassquad/androidz-redux/README.md

 * [b2 emulator](https://github.com/tom-seddon/b2)
 * [Visual Studio Code](https://github.com/microsoft/vscode) (using the [Beeb VSC extension](https://github.com/simondotm/beeb-vsc), which offers some BASIC syntax highlighting)

-VS Code's Tasks feature is employed to good effect here, by allowing a 'build' and 'test' task, the former runs the shell script `build.sh` which kicks beebasm, containing the following script:
+VS Code's Tasks feature is employed to good effect here, by allowing a 'build' and 'test' task.
+The former creates the disc image, while the latter boots up the b2 emulator and automatically runs the disc image, streamling the testing process.

+On Mac OS, the task file makes use of shell scripts. `build.sh` kicks beebasm, containing the following script:

 `beebasm -i Androidz-Redux.asm -do AndroidzRedux.ssd -opt 3 -title Androidz`

+On Windows however, the full pathname of the emulator must be plugged in, and the command arguments spun out to seperate entities within the tasks file.
+The file itself is documented to show where this can be changed.
+It goes without saying, Your Milage May Vary in terms of your chosen development environment, and where your software is located on your computer.

 The `Androidz-Redux.asm` file consists of the following: